Quarry and fishing spots on guided walk & wade trips range from large migratory brown trout on their annual migrations from outside the park...

 Late summer walk trips generally meet between 6:00AM and 9:00AM depending on where we meet and our travel time from our meeting place to our fishing destination.
 Most trips will meet between 7:00 and 8:00 at our shop.
 This includes both full-day and half-day trips.
 With the exception of trips on cold days or trips to steep mountain creeks, particularly those north of the Yellowstone boundary that see limited pressure and feel like ice water year-round, we seldom run afternoon walk-wades at this time of year.
 In fact, during hot spells in low-water years, we might meet early and be done for the day by midafternoon.
 This is most likely to occur before the middle of August, when the first hints of fall cool things down.

-Side channels in the Lamar Drainage can require sneaky approaches in late summer, but they produce big rewards.
 This angler got two or three trout in the 16-18" class on beetles in this channel.

 This great cutthroat came from a creek small enough to jump over in many places.
 It ate a beetle.

 For anglers eager to ditch the crowds and fish pretty water for pretty fish, and at this sometimes shockingly big fish, this is prime time for small mountains streams.
 Our "Beginner Brookies" trips remain good at this time, but some meadow streams holding cutthroat trout get challenging.
 The steep, rough-and-tumble mountain creeks are a different story.
 Earlier in summer they're still often too high to fish well.
 In late summer, a fish might be waiting behind every rock, and sometimes a big one like the cutthroat above, or perhaps a nice rainbow, brown, or rare larger brook trout.
 Such creeks are my (Walter's) personal "refuges" at this time of year, since I can be assured of getting away from the crowds on them.
 So can you.